VASISHTAKODUMAGULLA/open_project/README.md

 ### Install Required Packages

-Open a terminal and install the following: (Dont forget the star '*' after gazebo-)
+Open a terminal and install the fllowing.
+(Dont forget the star '*' after gazebo-)

 #### Gazebo
 ```bash